 I’ve broken down many a barrier by patting the mangiest of dogs, admired weepy-eyed cats and even whistled at the odd tatty budgie in its cage.

 Fake it til you make it, don’t they say?
 It’s definitely worth it in the end, so do whatever it takes to gain your elder’s approval.

 Rub the tummy of flea-bitten Ol’ Yella and say something silly to the cat – you’ll win over the confidence of your brand new judgemental client… and you can disinfect yourself in the car later!

 8. LISTEN to your Client

-Every aged-careworker knows that communication is what it’s all about.
+Every brilliant aged-careworker knows that communication is what it’s all about.